Search for Important Questions

 3. What is the meaning of a backward child?
 What kind of education should be arranged for them and why?

-2. What are the functions of educational psychology?
+2. What do you understand by educational psychology?

 3. Critically analyze the contribution of various schools of psychology in the field of education.